 How Does Anger Management Work?

 Anger management outlines the harm that anger causes.
-It also helps an individual work through anger.
+It also helps an individual process and work through the anger.
 A therapist or physician may discuss potential repercussions and consequences of anger.

 A variety of tools can be recommended to create a more stable mental state when one responds poorly to anger.